pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 * Ensure that software design meets the need of the actual code;
 * Leave behind a suite of tests to help preserve the integrity of the code.

-However, despite suas promessas para sua disciplina requer dois passos cruciais.
+However, despite these  suas promessas para sua disciplina requer dois passos cruciais.
 1) automation 2) baby-steps

-1. Design and add a test.
+1. Design and add an automated test.
-2. Run all tests and see the new one fail (red).
+1. Run all tests and see the new one fail (red).
-3. Add enough implementation code to satisfy the new test.
+1. Add enough implementation code to satisfy the new test.
-4. Run all tests, repeat 3 if necessary until all tests pass (green).
+1. Run all tests, repeat 3 if necessary until all tests pass (green).
-5. Occasionally refactor to improve code structure.
+1. Occasionally refactor to improve code structure.
-6. Run all tests after refactoring to ensure all tests pass.
+1. Run all tests after refactoring to ensure all tests pass.

 #The controversy: "TDD is dead.
 Long live testing"